 County of the Month

-Congratulations to our March County of the Month, Ventura!
-Formed in 1872, Ventura County boasted a population of 823,318 people as of 2010.
-In addition to having several historic preservation organizations, Ventura is also home several historic oil fields, CSU Channel Islands, two naval bases and Los Padres National Forest.
+Congratulations to our April County of the Month, Calaveras!
+Formed in 1850, Calaveras County boasted a population of 45,578 people as of 2010.
+In addition to having historic preservation organizations, Calaveras is also home to many historic mining operations, the infamous Jumping Frog Jubilee and several groves of giant sequoias!
 If you are looking for exciting local history resources in the California History Section's rich collections, then check out what we have for this county!

 Want to learn more?
 Check out our County of the Month Research Guide!

 In August of 2017, in an effort to better support the work of local governments and historical societies in promoting and preserving the past, the California History Section started the County of the Month program.
 This recognition honors the diverse character of California's many counties while providing research tips to individuals interested in finding out more about California local history.
 If you have any questions about this program, please feel free to contact us.